Cairns is a major port city located on Trinity Bay, in northern Queensland, Australia. It is one of the coastal cities along the Great Barrier Reef.

 Cairns is the southern gateway to the sparsely inhabited Cape York Peninsula.
 Queensland's wet tropics and the Great Barrier Reef Marine Park, a couple of World Heritage Sites, are close to the city.
 Before 1879, when the city was established, the only inhabitants of this area were the Aborigines.
 The historic museum of Cairns reveals the traditions of this old Australian tribe.
-From the city of Cairns travelers can visit the Great Barrier Reef and take the rainforest train up to Kuranda; then return skimming over the trees below by Sky Train.
+From Cairns, tourists can visit the Great Barrier Reef, take the rainforest train up to Kuranda, then return skimming over the trees below by Sky Train.

 Highlights: Kuranda Sky Train, Great Barrier Reef

 Cairns is a major Queensland cruise port serving international (Australia and Asia based) cruise ships but also a huge fleet of Australian reef cruise vessels offering regularly scheduled departures each day.
 The cruise ship terminal is at a short walk distance from the downtown dining and shopping area.

 - The cruise port has max berthing capacity of 2 vessels at a time.

 - Docking wharves are numbered 1 and 5, while the cruise terminal building is on wharf 2.

 - Larger-sized cruise ships can't enter the port due to the Entrance Channel restrictions - avrg width of 90 m (295 ft), length of 10 km (6 ml), and max draft of 8,3 m (27 ft).
 Bigger ships anchor in open sea and their passengers are transported to the port's wharves via the ship's tender boats.

 - Cairns Airport serves both domestic and international flights.
 The airport is located approx 5 ml (8 km) from the city.